Transportation Options in South Korea

 If you are not fluent in Korean, the transportation system will undoubtedly be overwhelming at first.

 Taxis are an affordable option in South Korea and an increasing number of drivers speak English; they can be found at stands in major metropolitan areas, or hailed on the streets.
-There is a "shared taxi" system in South Korea whereby a driver will pick up other customers if they are going the same direction.
+There is a “shared taxi” system in South Korea whereby a driver will pick up other customers if they are going the same direction.
 If there are no taxis around, you can call for one, although calling for taxis is two to three times more expensive than flagging one down.
-Dial-a-Taxi can be reached at (02) 414-0150 or (02) 414-0155.

-If you're planning to go to South Korea from Japan you can take one of several ferries.
+If you’re planning to go to South Korea from Japan you can take one of several ferries.
 These ferries are also great for quick visa-renewal trips.
+Popular routes include: